To this day the EU-ACME Programme already includes over 17,000 participants!

-The impact of the EU-ACME programme continues to grow, clearly also amongst national and international societies.
-Individual medical professionals are becoming more aware of the significance of this initiative judging from the increase in the number of requests we receive for accreditation of national and international activities.
+The impact of the EU-ACME programme continues to grow, both among national and international societies.
+Judging from the increase in the number of requests we receive for accreditation of national and international activities, individual medical professionals become more aware of the significance of this initiative.

-CPD and CME help medical professionals maintain and upgrade their knowledge in the chosen medical field and broaden their personal and professional experience after obtaining the postgraduate degree and becoming specialists.
+Continuing Professional Development (CPD), Continuing Medical Education (CME) & Continuing Nursing Education (CNE) are fundamental tools in ongoing development.
+They not only help doctors maintain and upgrade their knowledge in the chosen medical field but also broaden their personal and professional experience after obtaining their postgraduate degrees.

 First nurses event accredited within the EU-ACME programme